civicrm/civicrm-user-guide/docs/contributions/key-concepts-and-configurations.md

 **Completed** entered into CiviCRM and payment processed and response received successfully.

 Other status such as In Progress, Overdue, Partially Paid are used by  optional features for partial payments and automatic recurring payments.
+Changing the labels of Contribution Status is possible at  **Administer > System Settings > Option Groups** but adding additional status is not recommended as it may interfere with the accounting validation of CiviCRM.

 ## Data needs and fields